Skip to main content

 Samples should be collected with a stainless steel trowel and need to be taken around 6” deep.
 For each sample you submit (example – lawn, garden, flower bed), aim to collect a total of about a cup and a half of soil when the random samples are mixed together.
 If there are areas in your yard where plants are not growing well be sure to sample them separately to find out if the problem is nutrient or pH related.

-Detailed instructions on how to collect and submit soil samples are provided in a presentation from NCDA (download the presentation as a PDF file) and in this brochure.
+Detailed instructions on how to collect and submit soil samples, visit the NCDA website.
 For a demonstration on collecting soil samples, see this video from NC State Extension.

 How Do I Get My Results?